 As already mentioned, the most common phishing method is initiated through email.
 But where do hackers get your email address?
 There are many methods, but one is through unsecured, non-encrypted web traffic.

 Since a VPN keeps your web traffic secure and can help keep you away from malicious websites, it can help to stop spam.
 While the VPN is not explicitly designed to block spam, keeping your data safe online can keep your email address out of the hands of spammers.

 Again, a VPN is not explicitly designed to affect email traffic.
 However, the increased online security it provides can reduce junk mail.
 It may not stop junk mail completely, but it is another piece of keeping your private information private.

 A VPN on its own is not designed to filter out the spam from your email.
 However, it can prevent phishing attacks by blocking malicious websites and ads.
 It also would encrypt your communications so your email address is not leaked to hackers and spammers.

-Not all VPN providers actually have malware and ad blocking features that could potentially reduce the junk mail.
-NordVPN, Surfshark or Private Internet Access are the ones that can block trackers, ads and malicious websites.
+Not all VPN providers actually have malware and ad-blocking features that could potentially reduce junk mail.
+NordVPN, AtlasVPN, or Surfshark are the ones that can block trackers, ads, and malicious websites.

 VPN Expert, BEng in Network Engineering